The beaches in Naples, Italy, like this vibrant southern city itself, are often highly characterful.

 Another aspect of Ischia is its volcanic temperament.
 Happily, it eschews the smoke-spewing shenanigans of islands like Stromboli in favor of calm-inducing thermal waters.
 Its famous thermal spa, the Poseidon Thermal Gardens on Ischia’s west coast, has more than 20 naturally-warmed swimming pools to choose from.

-Separating the gardens from the sea is a golden ribbon of sand called Spiaggia di Citara, renowned as the best beach on the island for sunsets.
+Separating the Italian gardens from the sea is a golden ribbon of sand called Spiaggia di Citara, renowned as the best beach on the island for sunsets.
 This spacious beach, looking west towards Sardinia, is a hit with Italian families.

 Dive into the clean, clear water for some snorkeling (the slope into the water is steep-ish so it’s not your ideal wading beach).
 Alternatively, just sit on the beach awaiting the caramelizing sky to announce aperitivo hour at one of the many bars fronting onto the sand.